AdamFcode/Wolfe_Emporium/README.md

 ## User Stories
 -As a user I want to
   - Easily and intuitively navigate the site
+  - Use the search bar to locate books
   - Browse the selection and inspect for further details
   - Add, edit and remove books within my cart
   - Place an order